Categories

 These submissions should be anchored in a single piece of excellent earned coverage.
 The anchor media can be supported with additional pieces of coverage and/or syndication to show additional reach, scope and impact.
 Please include the anchor coverage or link to it in the submission.
 These categories exclude paid content

-94. Digital/Print Media: General, Consumer and Lifestyle Media
+91. General Market, Consumer and Lifestyle Media

 This category recognizes exceptional coverage that is earned on digital or traditional media across general, consumer and lifestyle media.
 Excludes paid content.

-98. Persuasive Content
+92. Persuasive Stakeholder Content

-Sponsored & Paid Media
+Paid and Owned Media

 These submissions should be anchored in a single piece of paid or sponsored media that should be included within the entry.
 The lead media can be supported with additional pieces of coverage and/or syndication to show additional reach, scope and impact.

-99. Paid Influencer Programs + Endorsements
+97. Paid Influencer Programs + Endorsements

 Social Media & Community Management

-103. Social Photos
+102. Social Photos

 This category evaluates the best use of photo networks such as instagram, pinterest, snap, tumblr or similar for stakeholder engagement.